-Academics and economists explain how this works.
+Academics and economists describe how this works.
 They call their explanation “Modern Monetary Theory” (MMT), but their explanations and their findings represent a paradigm shift from the orthodoxy we have been taught.
 This site compiles links to research, proposals, explainers and commentary, text, graphics, video and audio files that bridge the gap between the complicated explanations and what the public needs to know.
 The basics are straightforward and appeal greatly to common sense.

 For a brief introduction and explanation of MMT, read Congress can give every American a pony (if it breeds enough ponies), by Stephanie Kelton, in the LA Times, 9/29/2017.
 From her op-ed:

 “What if it turned out that the government really could give everyone a pony — and a chicken and car?
 That is, so long as we could breed enough ponies and chickens and manufacture enough cars.
 The cars and the food have to come from somewhere; the money is conjured out of thin air, more or less.